JonasCz/blog-public/content/post/tech/import-saved-places-from-google-maps-to-osmand/index.md

 ---
 For my next big bike trip, I've been collecting interesting places that I might want to visit, using Google Maps.
 Now, I'd like to import them into OsmAnd, my offline navigation app of choice.
 OsmAnd can import GPX files, however Google maps won't let you export your saved places in a usable format such as GPX, which I'm guessing is because they'd rather you not leave Google Maps and take your data with you.

-There is however Google Takout, which does offer a CSV file with links to Google Maps and not much else.
+There is however Google Takeout, which does offer a CSV file with links to Google Maps and not much else.
 This needs to be converted to a GPX file with coordinates to be able to use it with another app such as OsmAnd.

 **How to:**

 **1.** Go to [Google Takeout](https://takeout.google.com/), then choose "deselect all" at the top of the list (to ensure you're only getting your Maps data), then select "Saved" (Not any of the other "Maps" related items).
 Proceed with the Google Takeout export, at the end you'll be emailed a zip file containing a "Saved" folder, with a csv file inside for each of your place lists.

 **2.** Upload this csv file to [https://exportgooglemaps.com/](https://exportgooglemaps.com/).
-Disclaimer: This isn't my service, and it doesn't have a privacy policy that I can see, so it's up to you weather you trust it with your places.
+Disclaimer: This isn't my service, and it doesn't have a privacy policy that I can see, so it's up to you whether you trust it with your places.

 Pick "JSON" when you download after it finishes.